Chapter 6: Contract Administration

 - The CCO should appoint the COR before contract award, if practical, identifying the COR in the PR.

-CORs will not do any of the following:
+- CORs must not do any of the following:

-- Direct the contractor by words or actions (or failure to act) to take on new work
+- Direct the contractor by words, or actions (failure to act), to take on new work.

-- Authorize the contractor to obtain property or use GFP from another contract
+- Authorize the contractor to obtain property or use government property from another contract.

 - Modify contract terms and conditions by words, actions, or failure to act.

-The following additional courses are available, depending on the mission of the COR:
+The following additional courses are available and may be relevant depending on the mission of the COR:

 - CLC 004, Market Research